 I do realise that it’s standard practice for most, but in this day and age, should it be?

 Anyway, bet365 have always been really consistent with regards to payments.
-I use my Visa Debit card for all my transactions on site and any withdrawals will hit my bank within 24 hours.
+I use my Visa Debit card for all my transactions on site and any withdrawals will often hit my bank within 24 hours.
 I’ve used a lot of sites and trust me when I say that this is about as good as you’re going to get.

 Having said that, as most of you will know, I am an advocate to use multiple bookmakers to find the best price, and for acca bets this could mean hundreds of pounds difference.

-But, if I ever just want to stick a quick bet on or I’ve even not got time to check the competition, I know that whatever price bet365 give me, is going to be very competitive indeed.
+But, if I ever just want to stick a quick bet on or I’ve not got time to check the competition, I know that whatever price bet365 give me, is going to be very competitive indeed.

 Awesome betting slip